DreymaR/BigBagKbdTrixPKL/README.md

 * The underlying OS layout sends repeated KeyDown key events that are picked up and processed by EPKL.
 KeyUp is only sent once, on key release.
 * When sending characters, AutoHotkey sends a KeyDown followed immediately by a KeyUp.
 So inbetween each sent KeyDown there will be an extra KeyUp.
     - The result of this is often choppy game controls.
 Also, the MonkeyType typing test site has a cheat detection that interprets this behavior as suspect.
     - The solution is to use a key mapped (VK/SC/eD2VK or System) layout.
-These send only the KeyDown events from the OS with no KeyUp until you release the key.
+These send only the KeyDown events from the OS, with no KeyUp until you release the key.
     - ShiftState maps like eD must still send input with KeyDown-KeyUp.
 If you use an eD-type layout, you can make EPKL sleep whenever your game is active.
 * You can suspend EPKL at any time with its Suspend hotkey (default `Ctrl+Shift+3`).
 If you want your layout in-game, you may have to use a [MSKLC install][PklKLC].
 * If you want EPKL to suspend itself when your game or webpage is active, you can use the `suspendingApps` setting; see the [Settings file][SetDef].